bluething/solid/README.md

 ### Technical debt

 Both of the problems are a symptom of technical debt.
+Technical debt is a cost of prioritizing fast delivery over code quality for long period of time.

 We have 2 choices when develop a software

 ###### Fast delivery

-1. Easiest to fix / make changes.
+1. The easiest thing that we can do to implement a change or fix the bug.
 2. Fast
 3. Poor written code.